ZehaoJin/Deep-Learning-Cosmic-Void-2019/README.md

 # Deep-Learning-Cosmic-Void-2019

-This project uses ##Convolutional Neural Network## to spot cosmic voids/dark matter from a given galaxy catalog!
+This project uses **Convolutional Neural Network** to spot cosmic voids/dark matter from a given galaxy catalog!
+It also constructs a pipeline for training Astrophysics datasets that can be used in many other cases with little modification.

 Collaborator: [Joshua Yao-Yu Lin](https://github.com/joshualin24), PhD student in university of illinois urbana champaign Data from: Arka Banerjee, PhD student in university of illinois urbana champaign